AlaaMuha/TaxonomyofProductSustainability/README.md

 ## Contents

-- `TPS Glossary V1.csv`: The taxonomy data used in our study.
+- `TPS_V1.csv`: The taxonomy data used in our study.
 - `Supplementary Material.pdf`:
        * Detailed descriptions of the data acquisition processes and product description examples.
        * The process of augmenting expert sustainability knowledge with textual description in one dataset.